 What was unlike subsequent Scorpions albums, at least those released after 1979, were the songs helmed by lead guitarist Uli Jon Roth, whose vocals were no match for those of frontman Klaus Meine.
 But his guitar talents were truly second to none, as shown on the roiling, metallic blast of “Dark Lady,” the grungy blues of “Sun in My Hand” and the ethereal dreamscape of closing instrumental “Night Lights.”

-All in all, In Trance wasn’t quite perfect (see “Evening Wind” and “Longing for Fire”), but it showed a confidence and maturity previously unheard of from Meine, Roth, rhythm guitarist Rudolf Schenker, bassist Francis Buchholz and new drummer Rudy Lenners.
+In Trance wasn’t quite perfect (see “Evening Wind” and “Longing for Fire”), but it showed a confidence and maturity previously unheard of from Meine, Roth, rhythm guitarist Rudolf Schenker, bassist Francis Buchholz and new drummer Rudy Lenners.

-Together, this quintet (plus Dierks behind the recording console) would soon certify Scorpions as serious European contenders on the back of impressive follow-ups like Virgin Killer and Taken by Force.
+This quintet (plus Dierks behind the recording console) would soon certify Scorpions as serious European contenders on the back of impressive follow-ups like Virgin Killer and Taken by Force.
 But it was In Trance that clearly showed them the way: with its musical improvements and even the first appearance of the band’s distinctive logo font.

 Speaking of In Trance’s cover art, it accidentally established another future Scorpions trend by upsetting conservative groups and winding up censored, when the seductive model photographed by Michael von Gimbut had her exposed breast “blacked out” for the ever-sensitive U.S. market.

-Nothing but a day in the life of Scorpions, of course, who would never look back after achieving their first major career breakthrough with In Trance.
+It was just another a day in the life of Scorpions, of course, who would never look back after achieving their first major career breakthrough with In Trance.